Marcie: History

+Marcie is spotlighted in her first special, Snoopy Presents: One-of-a-Kind Marcie, which premiered August 18, 2023, on Apple TV+.

 Appearance

 Marcie wears round glasses with opaque lenses and wears her dark brown (sometimes black) hair in a short bob style.
-She also wears an orange t-shirt (colored red in the specials and The Peanuts Movie).
-She and Peppermint Patty were the only girls in the strip to wear a t-shirt and shorts (although Lucy and Sally wore pants during the winter in the 1990s’ strips, and Eudora wore pants regularly).
+In the animated specials, she also wears an orange T-shirt (colored red in the Apple TV+ specials and The Peanuts Movie).
+She and Peppermint Patty are the only girls in the strip to wear a T-shirt and shorts.

 Personality

 Marcie is best friends with Peppermint Patty, constantly addressing her as "sir" (she called her "sir" in her first line in the strip).
 Originally, Peppermint Patty kept telling Marcie to stop calling her that but eventually grows accustomed to it.
 Initially, Peppermint Patty addresses Marcie as "dorky" and, when talking to others, refers to her as "my weird friend from camp".
+While Peppermint Patty refers to Charlie Brown as "Chuck", Marcie usually calls him "Charles".
+Marcie is very intelligent and does well in school (a contrast with Peppermint Patty), but sometimes says that she is pressured by her parents' expectation of her to do well in school, and even that despite her young age, they have already chosen her college.

 Voice actors

 Marcie has been played by many voice actors in animated Peanuts productions.